 Motley Fool Stock Advisor

-Now, let’s look at Motley Fool’s investment services.
+Now, let’s look at the Motley Fool’s services.

-Motley Fool provides a wide range of stock picking services.
+The Motley Fool provides a wide range of stock-picking services.

-Stock Advisor is created to help you find good companies that offer long term potential for investors.
+Motley Fool Stock Advisor is designed to help you find good companies that offer long-term potential for investors.

 Its investment philosophy is to play the long game.

-So, for all their stock recommendations, they recommend you to buy and hold them for at least 3 to 5 years.
+So, they recommend you buy at least 25 stocks and hold them for at least 3 to 5 years.

 If there is a price fluctuation of 10% or more on any of the stock recommendations, you can expect a report that explains such a big price move.